New Zealand (Māori) Pioneer Battalion

-The New Zealand (Māori) Pioneer Battalion, or Native Contingent and Pioneer Battalion, was a battalion of the New Zealand Expeditionary Force that served during World War I. The battalion was first raised in 1915 and served at Gallipoli and the Western Front, primarily as pioneers.
+The New Zealand Pioneer Battalion (NZPB), later known as the New Zealand (Māori) Pioneer Battalion or New Zealand Māori (Pioneer) Battalion, was a battalion of the New Zealand Expeditionary Force (NZEF) that served during the Great War.
+The battalion was formed in Egypt in March 1916 upon New Zealand Divisional Orders of 20 February, and drawn from surplus officers and other ranks of the New Zealand Mounted Rifles (NZMR), the Otago Mounted Rifles (OMR) and the New Zealand Native Contingent (NZNC) then serving in Egypt with the New Zealand Infantry Brigade.
+It consisted of Māori, Pākehā and Pacific Islanders.
 "By the end of the war, 2227 Maori and 458 Pacific Islanders had served in what became known as the Maori Pioneer Battalion.
 Of these, 336 died on active service and 734 were wounded.
-Other Maori enlisted (and died) in other battalions as well."
+Other Maori enlisted (and died) in other units."

 Origins

 When the First World War broke out, Māori leaders responded in various ways.
 Some, such as Rua Kenana Hepetipa, maintained total opposition to Māori enlistment.
 Others such as Āpirana Ngata, Paraire Tomoana, and Maui Pomare, were in favour of Māori enlistment and organised recruitment drives, particularly in the Waikato region of Ngāti Maniapoto and the East Coast Ngāti Porou region.
 Their recruitment campaign was particularly successful in Ngāti Porou, which enlisted enough men to form its own company in the battalion.
 Some companies were also supplemented by recruits from the Cook Islands and Niue.

 By 1916, the battalion was in desperate need of reinforcements.
 As part of the drive to recruit more soldiers, the song Te Ope Tuatahi was composed by Āpirana Ngata.
 It became famous during the First World War and was adopted as the anthem of the battalion.
 In 1917, again in need of reinforcements, Paraire Tomoana composed an additional verse to the song, specifically encouraging enlistment in Ngāti Kahungunu, and other eastern regions of the North Island.

 After their initial enlistment, recruits were organised into their respective companies and undertook basic training at Narrow Neck camp in Auckland.